LazzyIzzi/MuMassCalculatorExcel/README.md

 **Special Security Note:**
 Unfortunately, Excel macros have become a hacker tool for distributing malware.
-NIST_XCOM_V4.xlam is open source.
+NIST_XCOM.xlam is open source.
 Users are advised to install with Excel macros disabled and to verify that the underlying code is clean before enabling macros.